tknerr/vagrant-toplevel-cookbooks/README.md

 the plugin without installing it into your Vagrant environment by using the `Vagrantfile` in the top level of this directory and use bundler to execute Vagrant.

-To test that the sample application cookbook is deployed simply run:
+To test that the `my_app` vm is deployed with the `sample-app` application cookbook simply run:
 ```
-$ bundle exec vagrant up
+$ bundle exec vagrant up my_app
 ```